iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `AddressOrENS | any | undefined`

-Optional filter to restrict the results to include only authorizations for the specified application.It's a representation of ethereum address or ENS name (Ethereum Name Service)
+Optional filter to restrict the results to include only authorizations for the specified application.
+It's a representation of ethereum address or ENS name (Ethereum Name Service)

 ```js